HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

-# Reproducible Scripts for the publication:
+# Reproducible Scripts for the Publication:

 Drost HG, Gabel A, Grosse I, Quint M (2014). __Evidence for active maintenance of phylotranscriptomic hourglass patterns in animal and plant embryogenesis__ Mol.
 Biol.
 Evol.
 (In Review)